gbmhunter/NinjaHSM/README.md

     State<Events::Generic> m_state1;
     State<Events::Generic> m_state1a;
     State<Events::Generic> m_state2;

+    // State machine instance
+    StateMachine<Events::Generic> m_stateMachine;
 };
 ```

 Notice how in the `state1_event()` method, we listen to some events and take actions (like transitioning to a different state, or handling data passed in with the event).

-Inheriting from `StateMachine` gives you the following methods available on your state machine class:

-* `initialTransitionTo(State& state)`: Perform an initial transition to the provided state.
-Designed to be called from the constructor of your state machine class.
-We used that above in the constructor of `MyStateMachine`.
+Also notice how we call methods on the `m_stateMachine` member to interact with the state machine.

+The public interface methods we created delegate to the internal `StateMachine` object:

 * `handleEvent(const Event& event)`: Pass an event to the state machine.
 The state machine will call then current state's `onEvent()` function.
 This is designed to be called from outside your state machine, and is how you pass events (and data) to the state machine.
-We use the below in our `main()` function.
+We use this in our `main()` function below.
+* `getCurrentState()`: Gets the current state.
+May be `nullptr` if the state machine has not been initialized yet.

+Within state methods, you call methods directly on the `m_stateMachine` member:

+* `m_stateMachine.initialTransitionTo(State& state)`: Perform an initial transition to the provided state.
+Designed to be called from the constructor of your state machine class.
+We used that above in the constructor of `MyStateMachine`.
-* `transitionTo(State& state)`: Call this to transition to the provided state.
+* `m_stateMachine.transitionTo(State& state)`: Call this to transition to the provided state.
 This is designed to be called from within a state's `onEvent()` method (or in rarer cases, from within a state's `entry()` or `exit()` methods --- see below for more details).
 The transition is NOT queued, it happens immediately.
 When `transitionTo()` returns, the transition has completed.
-* `State* getCurrentState()`: Gets the current state.
-May be `nullptr` if the state machine has not been initialized yet.
-* `eventHandled()`: Call this from within a state's `onEvent()` method when you have handled an event.
+* `m_stateMachine.eventHandled()`: Call this from within a state's `onEvent()` method when you have handled an event.
 This prevents the event from bubbling up to parent states.
+You do not need to call this if you transition to a different state, as the transition will automatically stop event bubbling.

 Now we can create an instance of our state machine and start sending events to it: